4.2 Form and Content of Pro Forma Financial Information

 relevant information.

-In the limited cases in which only a few adjustments are required and those
+In the limited cases in which only a few adjustments are

-presentation of the pro forma effects of a transaction.
-In such instances, a
+include a narrative presentation of the pro forma effects of a transaction.

-registrant could provide narrative disclosures in lieu of full pro forma
+In such instances, a registrant could provide narrative disclosures in lieu

 4.2.2 Pro Forma Presentation Considerations

-4.2.2.1 Presentation of Pro Forma Information When a Transaction Is Structured in Such a Way That Significantly Different Results May Occur
+4.2.2.1 Presentation of Pro Forma Financial Information When a Transaction Is Structured in Such a Way That Significantly Different Results May Occur

 When a transaction is structured in such a way that a range